jac307/MediaArtTutorials/IARTS1T03/WT-W4.md

 ## Objective

-Build on your Week 1–2 geometric scene by treating the camera as an **embodied witness**.
+Build on your previous 3D scene by using **light as a spatial and expressive tool**.
-This activity focuses on how **point of view (POV)** creates a relationship to space through:
+This activity focuses on how **lighting position, direction, intensity, and colour** reshape space **without moving objects**.
-**Framing • Composition • Distance & Layers • Blocking for camera**.

-This week, you will work with **multiple cameras** to compare how different viewpoints produce different meanings.
+You will design **three different lighting versions** of the same scene, learning to plan lighting conceptually and translate it into Blender using basic lights.

 <div style="color: gray; font-style: italic; margin-bottom: 1em;">
 Tutorial time may be used to begin or complete this activity depending on your tutorial day.
 Some work is expected outside of class.